 Cloudera Navigator auditing has been designed to meet demanding corporate governance and compliance requirements, especially for organizations in regulated industries.
 The Navigator Audit Server collects audit events from selected cluster services.
 Authorized users can use the Cloudera Navigator console to display audit event reports, create reports, and export audit details as CSV or other file formats.
-They can also search using configurable filters-a specific user name, IP address, or service name, for example-to quickly obtain answers to a variety of questions (see Use Case Examples for Cloudera Navigator Auditing on page 18 for details).
+They can also search using configurable filters-a specific user name, IP address, or service name, for example-to quickly obtain answers to a variety of questions (see Using Audit Events to Understand Cluster Activity on page 18 for details).